smaslan/TWM/README.md

 The TWM concept is modular, so it can be simply extended by various digitizer drivers whereas the rest of the application stays unchanged.
 In the current version the TWM supports:
 - [niScope](http://sine.ni.com/nips/cds/view/p/lang/cs/nid/12638) drivers for control of NI's PXI-5922 digitizer for wideband measurements (can be unlocked for other cards as well...),
-- Synchronized [HP/Agilent/Keysight 3458A](https://www.keysight.com/en/pd-1000001297%3Aepsg%3Apro-pn-3458A/digital-multimeter-8-digit?cc=US&lc=eng) sampling multimeters for precision measurements,
+- Synchronized [HP/Agilent/Keysight 3458A](https://www.keysight.com/en/pd-1000001297%3Aepsg%3Apro-pn-3458A/digital-multimeter-8-digit?cc=US&lc=eng) sampling multimeters for precision measurements, partial support for Fluke 8588A,
+- cDAQ NI9238 module (only single module),
+- Keysight DSO driver (very experimental, tested on model DSOS0604),
 - [DirectSound](http://www.elektronika.kvalitne.cz/SW/dsdll/dsdll_eng.html) driver for ordinary soundcard for test purposes and low accuracy measurements,
 - Simulated digitizer for debug purposes (synthesizer of the composite harmonics signal).